 Consumer Tips for Natural Disaster Victims

-- The Price Gouging Act of 2002 protects consumers during a state of emergency against pricing that is “grossly in excess of the price generally charged for the same or similar goods or services in the usual course of business immediately prior to the events giving rise to the state of emergency.”
+- When the governor declares that the price gouging laws should be in effect, the Price Gouging Act of 2002 protects consumers against pricing that is “grossly in excess of the price generally charged for the same or similar goods or services in the usual course of business immediately prior to the events giving rise to the state of emergency.”